miguelmota/ethereum-development-with-go-book/en/transfer-eth/README.md

 fromAddress := crypto.PubkeyToAddress(*publicKeyECDSA)
 ```

-Now we can read the nonce that we should use for the account.
+Now we can read the nonce that we should use for the account's transaction.

 ```go
 nonce, err := client.PendingNonceAt(context.Background(), fromAddress)